HT London Large Shoulder/Tote Bag. Grey Skull.

 Sale Currency: GBP

-VAT: VAT is always payable on the Buyers Premium - Please check the individual lot to find out if VAT is applicable on Hammer
+VAT: VAT is always payable on the Buyers Premium - VAT is NOT applicable on Hammer.

 Please be aware that once you bid you are legally bound to pay your invoice, bids placed in auction cannot be removed afterwards.
 If you are unsure do not bid.